 - Initialize the SPBRG register for the appropriate baud rate.
-If a high speed baud rate is desired, set bit BRGH (Section 15.1). - Enable the asynchronous serial port by clearing bit SYNC and setting bit SPEN. - 3.
-If interrupts are desired, set enable bit RCIE. - 4.
+If a high speed baud rate is desired, set bit BRGH (Section 16.1). - 2.
+Enable the asynchronous serial port by clearing bit SYNC and setting bit SPEN. - If interrupts are desired, set enable bit RCIE. - 4.
 If 9-bit reception is desired, set bit RX9. - 5.
-Enable the reception by setting bit CREN. - Flag bit RCIF will be set when reception is complete and an interrupt will be generated if enable bit RCIF was set. - Read the RCSTA register to get the ninth bit (if enabled) and determine if any error occurred during reception. - Read the 8-bit received data by reading the RCREG register. - If any error occurred, clear the error by clearing enable bit CREN.
+Enable the reception by setting bit CREN. - Flag bit RCIF will be set when reception is complete and an interrupt will be generated if enable bit RCIE was set. - Read the RCSTA register to get the ninth bit (if enabled) and determine if any error occurred during reception. - Read the 8-bit received data by reading the RCREG register. - If any error occurred, clear the error by clearing enable bit CREN. - If using interrupts, ensure that the GIE and PEIE bits in the INTCON register (INTCON<7:6>) are set.

-15.2.3 SETTING UP 9-BIT MODE WITH ADDRESS DETECT
+16.2.3 SETTING UP 9-BIT MODE WITH ADDRESS DETECT